Local heights on hyperelliptic curves and quadratic Chabauty: The local heights formula

 \begin{remark} We have refined the statement from \cite{BettsDogra} so that our result is purely combinatorial, rather than a formula in terms of \'etale cohomology. \Cref{thm:local_heights_formula} as stated above does not directly follow from~\cite{BettsDogra}.
 The issue is the following.
 If we let~$\rH^1_\et(X_{\Kbar},\bQ_{\ell'})$ denote the \'etale cohomology group of~$X_{\Kbar}$, then this comes with a natural monodromy filtration, and the theorem of Picard--Lefschetz gives identifications of its graded pieces as

 By functoriality of \'etale cohomology, the correspondence~$Z$ induces a pushforward endomorphism~$Z_*$ of the group $\rH^1_\et(X_{\Kbar},\bQ_{\ell'})$ preserving the monodromy filtration, and this in turn induces endomorphisms of~$\rH_1(\Gamma,\bQ_{\ell'})$ and each~$\rH^1_\et(\bar\dX_{v,\kbar},\bQ_{\ell'})$.
 The statement proved in~\cite{BettsDogra} is valid for~$Z_*$ the endomorphisms induced this way via Picard--Lefschetz, rather than the endomorphisms we have defined graph-theoretically above.
-So to carefully deduce \Cref{thm:local_heights_formula} in the form stated, we need to prove that the Picard--Lefschetz isomorphism is compatible with pushforwards and pullbacks; we will this in a forthcoming appendix to this paper. \end{remark}
+So to carefully deduce \Cref{thm:local_heights_formula} in the form stated, we need to prove that the Picard--Lefschetz isomorphism is compatible with pushforwards and pullbacks.

+At the suggestion of the referee, we give some indications of how to prove this, leaving full details to a future expository article.
+The theory developed in~\cite{BettsDogra} relies on a certain ``non-abelian Picard--Lefschetz isomorphism'' describing the whole monodromy-graded unipotent fundamental groupoid of~$X$ in terms of the graph~$\Gamma$; the usual Picard--Lefschetz isomorphism is then recovered by taking abelianisations.
+The construction of the non-abelian Picard--Lefschetz isomorphism in \cite{BettsDogra} is rather indirect, using Abhyankar's Lemma to pass to holomorphic families of curves over a punctured disc, and ultimately requiring many non-canonical choices.
+However, the theory in~\cite{BettsDogra} is completely agnostic to this particular construction, and the results would be equally valid for any other construction of the non-abelian Picard--Lefschetz isomorphism.

+Thus, the proof we have in mind is to give a new construction of the non-abelian Picard--Lefschetz isomorphism, using the Seifert--van Kampen Theorem with respect to a semistable covering of~$X$.
+This construction will involve no auxiliary choices, and will enable one to describe the abelian Picard--Lefschetz isomorphism very explicitly in terms of the covering.
+In fact, this description of the Picard--Lefschetz isomorphism should be highly analogous to the construction of the Coleman--Iovita isomorphism in the next section.
+Once this is done, an argument analogous to the proof of \Cref{prop:coleman-iovita_functoriality} should establish the desired functoriality. \end{remark}